my-name-is-D/object-detection-Motion-Nao-webots/image_processing/README.md

 http://robotica.unileon.es/index.php/Objects_recognition_and_position_calculation_(webcam)
 https://husarion.com/tutorials/ros-tutorials/4-visual-object-recognition/

+NOTE: the distance is extracted thanks to the focallenght, the area of the object in px and the area of the object in mm, therefore using squared/rectangle/circle objects is better to calculate more easily the area. (my tube picture isn't giving good results, because i estimated wrongly the real area, while my box picture is giving fine results)

 ### The python files
 The two python files are codes previously made (by me or my team) to extract features with opencv (the "*good*.py")